febyeliana/rpl/README.md

 #### A. Without Installation
 1. Browser with support for HTML rendering and JavaScript.
 #### B. With Installation
-1. Operating system: RHEL 8 or Centos 8
+1. Operating system: RHEL 8 or CentOS 8
 2. Interpreter: Python 3.6.8
 3. RDBMS: PostgreSQL 10.10
 4. Versioning: Git